 suspected that she was- but didn't actually know she was- a Dollmaker yet,) found

-herself living in the wild and wooley coastal village of Galveston, an Island resort.
-She
+herself living in the wild and woolly coastal village of Galveston, an Island resort.

-mostly consorted with gruff but friendly old fishermen and ferrymen- who never could
+She mostly consorted with gruff but friendly old fishermen and ferrymen-

 and though they all shook their heads in disbelief, these "rough types" accepted her